 How are indices calculated?

-Fortunately, individual traders needn’t calculate the value of the index because they are widely published on the internet and are live prices for the indices are streamed into the online trading platform.
+Fortunately, individual traders needn’t calculate the value of the index because they are widely published on the internet and live prices for the indices are streamed into the online trading platform.

 Still, it’s useful to understand what it is you are actually trading because the way an index is made will affect its performance.